tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 Beck turns to Caleb, enraged.

 “You told me you guys broke up!”
-She says and Caleb has the grace to look ashamed.
+She says, and Caleb has the grace to look ashamed.
 He looks down at the ground, his cheeks burning.

-“Well, we did, but then Madeline -“
+“Well, we did, but then Madeline - “

 Madeline saunters over to Caleb and wraps her arms around his waist.
 She glares at Beck.

 “Why do you think we must tell you everything about our relationship?
-What’s it to you?”
+What’s your problem?”

 The two bicker, their voices rising.
 Caleb attempts to calm them down, but they ignore him as if he isn’t there.